jmcclell/sysgit/README.md

 To augment the behavior of the installation script, you can export several environment variables to be made available when the script executes.
+Alternatively, you can pass the same options via arguments to the installation script.
+Run `-h` on the installation script for usage information.

 ```sh
 # The URL to the git repository used as the canonical storage for your system